ordinals/ord/docs/src/guides/collecting/sparrow-wallet.md

 If your transaction looks any different, for example you have multiple inputs, or multiple outputs then this may not be a safe transfer of your inscription, and you should abandon sending until you understand more, or can import into the `ord` wallet.

-You should set an appropriate transaction fee, Sparrow will usually recommend a reasonable one, but you can also check [mempool.space](http://mempool.space) to see what the recommended fee rate is for sending a transaction
+You should set an appropriate transaction fee, Sparrow will usually recommend a reasonable one, but you can also check [mempool.space](https://mempool.space) to see what the recommended fee rate is for sending a transaction.

 You should add a label for the recipient address, a label like `alice address for inscription #123` would be ideal.